RomanKyklin/algorithms-and-data-structures-JS-TS/README.md

-# Most known Algorithms and Data Structures (list below) implementation with TypeScript
+# Most known Algorithms and Data Structures (list below) implementation with TypeScript.
+All Algorithms and Data Structures have tests.
 **Algorithms List:**
 * Bubble Sort